+What is the Maillard reaction?
 The Maillard reaction is arguably the most critical chemical reaction that takes place while grilling.
-It gives the food that you grill that unmistakable flavor and mouth watering appearance.
-What is the Maillard reaction?
-When amino acids and sugars react at temperatures in excess of 280F (140C) they produce a golden brown appearance and unique flavor.
+It gives your grilled food that unmistakable flavour and mouth-watering appearance.
+When amino acids and sugars react at temperatures over 280˚F (140˚C), they produce a golden-brown appearance and unique flavour.
 What foods go through this process?
-Nearly everything that browns, from bread to meat, and the flavors vary substantially as hundreds of flavor compounds are created.
+Nearly everything that browns, from bread to meat, and the tastes vary substantially as hundreds of flavour compounds are created.

-As a griller what you really need to know about the Maillard reaction is its application with different grilled items and why those items are better off grilled.
-Take vegetables for example.
+As a griller, what you really need to know about the Maillard reaction is its application with different items and why they are better off grilled.
+Take vegetables, for example.
 They begin raw and crunchy, their most basic form, picture crisp peppers or carrots.
-Steam them around 212F (100C) until they’re tender and they have a more appealing texture but have a very bland flavor like steamed broccoli.
-Exceed 240F (116C) and the flavors diversify until around 300F (149C) where caramelization takes over and the sugars that develop those flavors become dense and rich.
-In excess of 400F (204C) the sugars and flesh of the vegetables burn and char which is visually appealing but not very appetizing.
-Char is bitter in flavor and overpowering for many.
+Steam them at around 212˚F (100˚C) until they’re tender, and they have a more appealing texture but a very bland flavour, like steamed broccoli.
+Exceed 240˚F (116˚C), and the tastes diversify until around 300˚F (149˚C), where caramelization takes over, and the sugars that develop those flavours become dense and rich.
+Over 400˚F (204˚C), the sugars and flesh of the vegetables burn and char which is visually appealing but not very appetizing.
+Char is bitter in flavour and overpowering for many.